-Heating, Ventilation, Air-Conditioning/Refrigeration (HVAC/R)
+Heating, Ventalation, Air-Conditioning/Refrigeration (HVAC/R)

 The purpose of this program is to prepare students for employment or advanced training in the heating, ventilation, air-conditioning/refrigeration (HVAC/R) industry.
-The student has the opportunity to obtain EPA 608 as well as North American Technician Excellence (NATE) certification prior to graduation.
+The student has the opportunity to obtain EPA certification prior to graduation in order to be employed in any job that requires work with refrigerants.
 This program focuses on broad, transferable skills, stresses the understanding of the heating, air-conditioning, refrigeration, and ventilation industry.